ShaunsGit/CodingChallenegeAPI/README.md

 npm start
 ```

 This will tell nodemon to host the server.
+The server is hosted on http://localhost:3000.